 Being a member of TAMID has given me endless opportunities and experiences.
 Taking on various roles within the chapter has really given me perspective on what it means to be a good leader and team member.
 After launching the Alumni Networking Event at Brandeis in my second semester as a member, I knew TAMID was a special organization that I could give so much to and learn so much from.
 Being the VP Programming allowed me to develop my networking capabilities and strengthen the TAMID at Brandeis relationship with various alumni and professionals in the Boston area.
 Going on the summer fellowship in 2017 was one of the greatest opportunities I received through TAMID.
 Spending time in the heart of an extremely innovative and entrepreneurial economy, gaining real professional experience and being able to build relationships with over 200 other TAMID members was incredible professional development that no other organization could offer.
 As President of the Brandeis chapter, one of my biggest goals was to ensure that every member knew how present the opportunities to gain experience and leadership were in both the chapter and TAMID as a whole.
 I am so lucky to have been able to amass such amazing experiences through TAMID over the past three years, and I know the organization will have a lifetime impact on me.

-Rebecca Shaar, First-Year
+Rebecca Shaar, Senior

 Going into TAMID, I had no background in business and was nervous about acquiring the skills necessary to effectively consult for a company.
 In just one semester, TAMID's extensive, yet still structured and easily understandable education program allowed me to feel confident in tackling a business case.